Account Header.Menu

 What is Snus?

-Snus: a type of moist powdered oral tobacco that is usually held in the mouth between the upper lip and gum.
-Snus or the tobacco pouch has always been culturally attached to Sweden.
-This is mainly because the Swedes were the first one's to produce it and bring it overseas when Swedes migrated to the US during the 1900s.
+Snus: a moist powdered oral smokeless tobacco product that is usually held in the mouth between the upper lip and gum.
+Snus or the smokeless tobacco pouch has always been culturally attached to Sweden.
+This is mainly because we were the first one's to produce it and bring it overseas when Swedes migrated to the US during the 1900s.
 However, snus is rapidly spreading further afield and is generating curiosity among Brits.

 But what really is snus?
 Read on to find out more about what snus really is, the types of snus, top brands and even the snus side effects!